robertjchristian/MRC/README.md

 # Building Decentralized AI

-On December 9, 2023 the Decentralized AI communitty assembled from around the world in Ausitn, TX in order to begin contributing to this repository.
+On December 9, 2023 the Decentralized AI communitty assembled from around the world at Kiretsu in Austin, Texas in order to begin contributing to this repository.

-The objectives are to define both the tech stack and the practical technical standards for collabortion within in the community.
+The objectives are to define
+    1. The tech stack
+    2. Practical technical standards for collabortion within in the community

-Morpheus both encourages and will incentive developers who propose or impliment new standards or integrations between open source projects in DeAI.
+Morpheus encourages and will incentivize developers who propose or impliment new standards/integrations between open source projects in DeAI.

 Live Journal